rovitotv/SensorCraft/README.rst

 Mojang the creators of Minecraft are liberal with their IP: https://account.mojang.com/documents/brand_guidelines

-We believe this product conforms to the Mojang's guides.
+We believe this product conforms to Mojang's guidelines.

 Enthought Canopy Express
 ------------------------